-This text leaves to other articles and software experiments the linear representation of these networks in terms of adjacency matrices of nodes in the network, in particular the presence of feedback as major gain in brandwidth.
+This text leaves to other articles and software experiments the linear representation of these networks in terms of adjacency matrices of nodes in the network, in particular the importance of capacity [33].
 Trying to make a parallel to current industrial applications: layers in a Deep Neural Network system are the same group as they share the same capacity/bandwidth compared to upstream or downstream layers, but also they are groups themselves if analysed in their single contribution to the stack.
-Also, and here kicks-in the multilevel/multidomain (that this text is going to call "fractal") representation, in the context of a Deep Learning Network for example, the model in its entirety as computed from the DLN is a group compared to other sub-systems in the same data pipeline.
+Feedback happens between these layers in the shape of backpropagation.
+Also, and here kicks-in the "fractal" representation, in the context of a Deep Learning Network for example, the model in its entirety as computed from the DLN is a group compared to other subsystems in the same data pipeline.